We’ve gained a good understanding of assignment as a tool in modeling, as well

 that use assignment, mutate data, or perform input or output.
 Even the single

-can cause great confusion, as illustrated by
+delay in cons-stream can cause great confusion, as illustrated by

 Exercise 3.51 and Exercise 3.52.
 As far as anyone knows,